Press

 We were happy to be included in The Guardian’s article covering five examples of abandoned house renovations around the world.
 It’s a really interesting look at some super ambitious projects!
 The article is entitled, Rot, romance and renovations: the reality of buying a cheap old house on Instagram.
 We didn’t technically purchase our houses on Instagram, but we did discover one of our two houses from Cheap Houses Japan.
 We purchased our house with the guidance of local realtor Shimanami Property.
 Both of which, we highly recommend!

-News Article Publication: The Japan Times » September 2024
+News Article Publication: The Japan Times (Japan) » September 2024

 We were interviewed for an article in The Japan Times, entitled First lesson of Japan’s akiya gold rush: No such thing as a free house.
 Most of the article talks about the hidden costs, increasing expenses, and sometimes costly reality of renovating an abandoned house, but, then casually mentions that our purchase, renovation, rental license, and furnishing, was only $38,000 total.
 It is possible to do this affordably!
 It seems like the writer did a lot of research, because it’s more well-rounded than most trending or sensational “akiya” articles.
 We’re only mentioned in a few paragraphs near the end of the article, but they even included a cute photo of Evan during renovation.